keptn/lifecycle-toolkit/docs/content/en/docs/intro/usecase-orchestrate.md

 * Automatically validate against your SLO (Service Level Objectives)

-KLT sits on top of the Kubernetes scheduler and can do the following:
+Keptn sits on top of the Kubernetes scheduler and can do the following:

 * Trace the deployment from start to end
-* KLT is application aware,
+* Keptn is application aware,
   so can extend the deployment with tasks and evaluations that are run either before or after your whole application starts the deployment or at the individual workload level.